limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 ![0.2u9hulbd8mh](/assets/images/posts/geminiinc-v2-walkthrough/0.2u9hulbd8mh.png)

-You can change the user ID in the URL, and because the title gave their usernames away, you can determine the username and user ID of all the users from here.
+You can change the user ID in the URL, and because the page's title gave their usernames away, you can determine the username and user ID of all the users from here.

 ```
 Gemini   (u=1)